 As a result there are a number of related documents and policies which must be consulted in reference to key parts of this policy.
-These include: the CRGS Home School Agreement, Codes of Conduct (Main School and Sixth Form), IT and Online Safety Policy, Classroom Expectations document, Child Protection and Safeguarding Policy, Anti Bullying Policy, Care and Control Policy, Screening and Searching Policy, Drugs and Substance Misuse Policy, Managing Allegations against other students Policy, Managing Allegations against a member of staff Policy, Equalities and Inclusion Policy and SEND Policy.
+These include: the CRGS Home School Agreement, Code of Conduct (Sixth Form), Code of Conduct and Classroom Expectations (known as the CRGS Way at Main School), IT and Online Safety Policy, Child Protection and Safeguarding Policy, Anti Bullying Policy, Care and Control Policy, Screening and Searching Policy, Drugs and Substance Misuse Policy, Managing Allegations against other students Policy, Managing Allegations against a member of staff Policy, Equalities and Inclusion Policy and SEND Policy.